wordpress-mobile/WordPress-FluxC-Android/README.md

 ## Setting up Checkstyle

 The FluxC project uses [Checkstyle](http://checkstyle.sourceforge.net/).
 You can run checkstyle using `./gradlew checkstyle`.
+You can also view errors and warnings in realtime with the Checkstyle plugin.
+When importing the project into Android Studio, Checkstyle should be set up automatically.
+If it is not, follow the steps below.

-You can also view errors and warnings in realtime by installing the CheckStyle-IDEA plugin in Android Studio here:
+You can install the CheckStyle-IDEA plugin in Android Studio here:

 `Android Studio > Preferences... > Plugins > CheckStyle-IDEA`